michs/talks/devel/perftools/craypat.md

 # Instrument the program and execute a first run
 pat_build a.out
 aprun -n 20 -N 10 ./a.out+pat
-# Find the collected data and process with pat_report
+# The name of the file with collected data is given in the program output
-ls -ltr *.xf
 pat_report a.out+pat+135731-8s.xf | tee info-135731.txt
 ```
 * Sampling based report in <tt>info-135731.txt</tt>